Effects of climate change on oceans: Methane release from methane clathrate

 Rising ocean temperatures also have the potential to impact methane clathrate reservoirs located under the ocean floor sediments.
 These trap large amounts of the greenhouse gas methane, which ocean warming has the potential to release.
 However, it is currently considered unlikely that gas clathrates (mostly methane) in subsea clathrates will lead to a "detectable departure from the emissions trajectory during this century".

 In 2004 the global inventory of ocean methane clathrates was estimated to occupy between one and five million cubic kilometres.

-Prevention

-The methods to prevent or reduce further effects of climate change on oceans involve global-scale reduction in greenhouse gas emissions (climate change mitigation), as well as regional and local mitigation and management strategies moving forward.